The 12 Mantras for Sanity (and Joy) when Hosting Family

 This may also apply even if they aren’t living with you and depending on the amount of time they’ll be spending with you while you’re hosting your family.
 When you and your partner differ on how you want to host family, see it as a real opportunity to grow in your relationship together and look for tangible ways that you can meet half-way with each other.
 Remember, your partner is the one still with you, even after your family goes home (well…that is hopefully!).

-Whether your scoff at the ‘positive thinking’ movement or already take it to heart, either way we’re all willing to try almost anything if we’re starting to pull our hair out when hosting family.
-So at least give it a try and look on the positive, bright side of things when things occur.
-And again we reference ‘Chevy Chase’s Christmas Vacation‘, because it will remind any of us that it could always be worse!
+Whether you scoff at the ‘positive thinking’ movement or already take it to heart, we’re all willing to try almost anything if we’re starting to pull our hair out when hosting family.
+So at least give it a try and look on the positive, bright side of things when something occurs that is frustrating.
+And again we reference ‘Chevy Chase’s Christmas Vacation’, because it will remind any of us that it could always be worse!

 Hosting family does not mean you have to be with them 24-7.
 Encourage and allow others to do activities of their own, have their own time, and make sure that you do the same for yourself.
 In some cases, this means maybe some family stay in a hotel instead of your home or an AirBnB close by in your neighborhood.
 Everything in moderation, even family.